 Federal and state law also requires employers to utilize notification procedures when they plan to lay off large numbers of employees or close an entire facility.
 The federal WARN Act sets the minimum standard for covered employers, but some states impose even stricter requirements on employers based on the number of employees they plan to discharge.

 Employees leave a company for other reasons as well, through retirement and resignations, some of which can be viewed as forced resignations or constructive discharges.
 Exit interviews and managing the exit process should be handled consistently and in compliance with federal and state law.

 Trends: Employers are increasingly gravitating toward severance packages for employees terminated involuntarily in exchange for waivers or releases of claims against the employer.
 With these systems in place, employers can preemptively eliminate post-termination threats by providing outgoing employees with something of value.
 Employers must be prudent, however, in ensuring that such termination agreements are enforceable by crafting agreements in easily digestible language, providing valuable consideration in exchange for waivers and fully documenting the exchange.

 XpertHR's High-Tech Resource Center for HR helps high-tech employers handle their most challenging employment issues by bringing relevant resources together in one place for easy access.

-In-depth review of the spectrum of Rhode Island employment law requirements HR must follow with respect health care continuation (COBRA).
+In-depth review of the spectrum of Iowa employment law requirements HR must follow with respect employment at-will doctrine.